galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    - "Keep lines of first input that do not join with second input" to `No`
 >    - "Keep the header lines" to `Yes`
 >
->    The generated files has too many columns: the ones with mean normalized counts, the log<sub>2</sub>FC and other information.
-We need to remove them
+>    The generated file has more columns than we need for the heatmap.
+In addition to the columns with mean normalized counts, there is the log<sub>2</sub>FC and other information.
+We need to remove the extra columns.
 >
-> 2. **Cut** {% icon tool %}: Conserve the columns with normalized counts
+> 2. **Cut** {% icon tool %}: Extract the columns with the gene ids and normalized counts
->    - "Cut columns" to `c1,c2,c3,c4,c5,c6,c7,c8`
+>    - "Cut columns" to `c1-c8`
 >    - "Delimited by" to `Tab`
 >    - "From" the joined dataset
 >
 {: .hands_on}

-We have now a table with 20 lines (the most differentially expressed genes) and the normalized counts for these genes in the 7 samples.
+We now have a table with 20 lines (the most differentially expressed genes) and the normalized counts for these genes in the 7 samples.

-> ### {% icon hands_on %} Hands-on: Plot the heatmap of the normalized counts of these genes for each sample
+> ### {% icon hands_on %} Hands-on: Plot the heatmap of the normalized counts of these genes for the samples
 >
 > 1. **heatmap2** {% icon tool %}: Plot the heatmap with
 >    - "Input should have column headers" to the generated table